domesticatedviking/TextyMcSpeechy/README.md

 8. Use Piper to fine-tune the existing text-to-speech model using the converted dataset.
 9. Convert the fine-tuned `.ckpt` file to a `.onnx` file that can be used by Piper directly to generate speech from text.
 10. Test the new text-to-speech model.

+## Option B: train TTS using your own dataset (audio files in target voice and text transcript)
+1. Install Piper
+(skip steps 2,3,4,and,5)
+6. Prepare the converted dataset for use with Piper
+7. Get a checkpoint `ckpt` file for an existing text-to-speech model similar in tone/accent to the target voice.
+8. Use Piper to fine-tune the existing text-to-speech model using the converted dataset.
+9. Convert the fine-tuned `.ckpt` file to a `.onnx` file that can be used by Piper directly to generate speech from text.
+10. Test the new text-to-speech model.

 ## Step 1: Installing Piper
 *important* - use python 3.10 as torch does not support python 3.11